andreluzz/cas-xog/README.md

 | write | Defines environment to where it should write |

 TODO
 ----
 * Delete views using complete="true" in view propertySet
+* Catch error when sigleView is true and envTarget is not defined

 License
 ----